-Details of specific antiavoidance provisions, except as stated in the Study Guide. • Profits of non-residents from a trade of dealing in or developing land in the UK.
+- Details of specific antiavoidance provisions, except as stated in the Study Guide. - Profits of non-residents from a trade of dealing in or developing land in the UK. - Responsibility of senior accounting officers (SAOs) in relation to accounting systems

 Taxable total profits: